Amazon Vendor Central EDI Ensuring Optimized Business Communication

-- No EDI connection: This type of data exchange processes is used by the vendors those have not any type of EDI connection.
+- No EDI connection: This type of data exchange process is used by the vendors that do have not any type of EDI connection.
 They simply exchange orders through the Amazon Vendor portal to accept and fulfill orders.
-It is an intensive manual process that takes 15-20 hours per week for business with large order volumes.
+It is an intensive manual process that takes 15-20 hours per week for businesses with large order volumes.

 - EDI integrated with an ERP System: In case a vendor using, an elaborate and broader ERP like NetSuite or SAP, he can integrate all his EDI into ERP and process orders through ERP instead of his vendor portal.

 - EDI connection into an OMS: This integration of EDI is offered in situations where a Vendor does not use an ERP and instead has multiple sales channels.
 Hence, he can use the EDI with his order management system.

 In order to set up EDI as an Amazon Vendor one is required to follow the step after reaching Amazon Vendor Central the section